chrisxfire/chrisxfire.github.io/content/notes/_net/testing/mocking-frameworks/moq/verifying-mocks.md

 ---
 title: verifying mocks
 date: 2023-10-31T00:00:00-06:00
-draft: true
+draft: false
 weight: 2
 ---

 # Overview
 > Credit: https://docs.educationsmediagroup.com/unit-testing-csharp/moq

-Verifications ensure that the right calls were invoked on the dependencies of systems under test.
+Verifications are conducted after production code has been called.
+They verify that a certain method/property was called with specific arguments.

 Test examples below use this interface:
 ```cs